-No Assessment Requirement Comments Compliance Status Recommendation s Baseline data of groundwater levels surrounding the site.
-Groundwater impact assessment criteria, to be developed following analysis of baseline data, including trigger levels for investigating any potentially adverse groundwater impacts; and A program to monitor and/or validate the impacts of the development on groundwater resources; and iv) A Surface and Ground Water Response Plan that describes the measures and/or procedures that would be implemented to: Respond to any exceedances of the surface water impact assessment criteria and groundwater impact assessment criteria; and Mitigate and/or offset any adverse impacts on surface water and groundwater resources located within and adjacent to the site.
-The Applicant must implement the plan as approved by the Planning Secretary Additional recommendations which are applicable to this condition are made in relation to Adaptive Management (refer Schedule 5 Condition 2).
+No Assessment Requirement Comments Compliance Status Recommendations surface water flows and quality in local watercourses; and ecosystem health of local watercourses; and An assessment of appropriate options to improve storage and retention times in accordance with Managing Urban Stormwater: Soils and Construction (Landcom); iii) A Groundwater Monitoring Program that includes: Baseline data of groundwater levels surrounding the site.
+Groundwater impact assessment criteria, to be developed following analysis of baseline data, including trigger levels for investigating any potentially adverse groundwater impacts; and A program to monitor and/or validate the impacts of the development on groundwater resources; and iv) A Surface and Ground Water Response Plan that describes the measures and/or procedures that would be implemented to: Respond to any exceedances of the surface water impact assessment criteria; and Mitigate and/or offset any adverse impacts on surface water and groundwater resources located within and adjacent to the site.
+Additional recommendations which are applicable to this condition are made in relation to Adaptive Management (refer Schedule 5 Condition 2).
 Sch.
-3-23 The Applicant must keep accurate records of all laden truck movements to and from the site (including time of arrival and dispatch) and publish a summary of records on its website every 6 months and in the Annual Review.
+3- 23 The Applicant must keep accurate records of all laden truck movements to and from the site (including time of arrival and dispatch) and publish a summary of records on its website every 6 months and in the Annual Review.
 Monitoring of product transport is recorded and uploaded to Hunter Quarry's website under Karuah East Quarry.
 The monitoring data includes hourly truck movements for every day of each calendar year.
 Laden truck movements are not recorded within the Annual Reviews.
 NC It is recommended to publish a summary of laden truck movements to and from site in future Annual Reviews.
 Sch.
-3-28 The Applicant must, prior to the commencement of vegetation clearing activities for Modification 10, finalise the Biodiversity Offset Strategy, as described in documents listed in condition 2 of Schedule 2, summarised in Table 10 and Table 11 and shown conceptually in Figure 1 of Appendix 4, in consultation with BCD and Council, and to the satisfaction of the Planning Secretary.
-Table 10: Biodiversity Offset Strategy - land-based offset As Table 10 pre-existed Modification 10, in accordance with Condition 5 of Schedule 5, the Biodiversity Offset Strategy should have been updated within 3 months of any modification to the conditions of this consent.
-It is noted that latest version of the BOS is dated July 2013.
-At the time of writing, as confirmed by Site Management, the updated NC Consultation with the BCD and Council in relation to this condition is recommended to be published in the latest Biodiversity Offset Strategy and uploaded to the
+3- 28 The Applicant must, prior to the commencement of vegetation clearing activities for Modification 10, finalise the Biodiversity Offset Strategy, as described in documents listed in condition 2 of Schedule 2, summarised in Table 10 and Table 11 and shown conceptually in As Table 10 pre-existed Modification 10, in accordance with Condition 5 of Schedule 5, the Biodiversity NC Consultation with the BCD and Council in relation to this condition is